 Just like glasses are for patients with vision loss, a hearing aid helps patients with hearing loss.
 Hearing loss can be caused by many different factors.
 An ENT (ear, nose, and throat) specialist, or otolaryngologist, is the best specialist to diagnose causes of hearing loss.
 Depending on your degree of hearing loss, type of hearing loss, and other medical factors, you may benefit from a hearing aid.
 A primary care physician can refer you to an ENT specialist, who often works with an audiologist, to evaluate the severity and cause of your hearing loss.

-An audiogram, often given by an audiologist, assesses the hearing loss.
-The audiogram is a hearing evaluation of your ability to hear pure tone sounds and understand words.
-The results of these tests will reveal the degree of hearing loss and additional information about your ears and overall health.
-A soundproof booth minimizes outer noise.
+An audiogram or hearing test, often performed by an audiologist, assesses the hearing loss.
+The audiogram is a hearing evaluation of your ability to hear sounds and understand words.
+The results of these tests will reveal the degree of hearing loss as well as additional information about your ears and overall health.
+A soundproof booth minimizes competing background noise.
 After the test, an ENT specialist can help you understand your hearing loss and counsel you on how best to evaluate and manage it.